 The Endowment Fund's Statement of Investment Objectives and Policies governs the overall allocation of endowment funds to asset classes and considerations of limits to investment risk exposures.
 Allocation of funds to asset classes is based on expected returns, risk levels, desired risk diversification, interaction of various asset classes, and income generation and capital appreciation potentials of each asset class.
 The market value of investments in each asset class is maintained within an approved range of ratios to the market value of the Endowment Fund's total investments, except for minor deviations due to fluctuations in market value.
 The Endowment Management Committee monitors asset allocation targets and limits and may authorize the reallocation of funds among investment managers.
 The Endowment Fund currently invests in a broad array of asset classes in order to diversify the portfolio's risk.
-Marketable securities, such as domestic or international common stocks, domestic bonds, equity money market funds, and cash equivalents comprise 26 percent and 39 percent of the overall investment portfolio (portfolio) at the end of fiscal years 2017 and

-2016, respectively.
-Marketable alternative investments (i.e., inflation hedge funds, commingled funds invested in marketable securities, absolute return and hedged-equity funds) represent 47 percent and 48 percent of the portfolio, and non-marketable alternative investments (i.e., venture capital, private equity, real estate, natural resources, energy) constitute 27 percent and 13 percent of the portfolio on a funded basis at the end of the fiscal years ended 2017 and 2016, respectively.
+Marketable securities, such as domestic or international common stocks, domestic bonds, equity money market funds, and cash equivalents comprise 59 percent and 54 percent of the overall investment portfolio (portfolio) at the end of fiscal years 2018 and Marketable alternative investments (i.e., inflation hedge funds, 2017, respectively. commingled funds invested in marketable securities, absolute return and hedged-equity funds) represent 24 percent and 31 percent of the portfolio, and non-marketable alternative investments (i.e., venture capital, private equity, real estate, natural resources, energy) constitute 17 percent and 15 percent of the portfolio on a funded basis at the end of the fiscal years ended 2018 and 2017, respectively.
 The Endowment Fund's overall investment risk is diversified by asset class and within each class by strategy, economic sector, geography, industry, market capitalization, manager and with regard to non-marketable alternatives, by vintage year as well.
 Such diversification is aimed at managing the risks specifically associated with any single strategy, economic sector, geographic area, industry, vintage year or manager.